joostrijneveld/SOFIA/README.md

 ## SOFIA: MQ-based signatures in the QROM

 This code package contains the source code that accompanies the paper "SOFIA: MQ-based signatures in the QROM".
 It contains a C reference implementation and an optimized avx2 implementation, in the respective directories.
 The code is self-contained and does not require any external dependencies.
+When referring to this implementation, please refer to the original paper:

+> Ming-Shing Chen, Andreas Hülsing, Joost Rijneveld, Simona Samardjiska, and Peter Schwabe.
+SOFIA: MQ-based signatures in the QROM. https://joostrijneveld.nl/papers/sofia

 In order to verify correctness of the code, several tests are supplied.
 These can be called by calling `make test` in one of the code directories.
 Simply calling `make` builds the tests, but does not run them yet.
 This also runs test/speed, which provides benchmarks for the API functions (i.e. crypto_sign, crypto_sign_open and crypto_keypair), as well as numerous internal functions.